Find a home

 - checking the condition of your current home.

-To start the process, the first thing you need to do is apply on the swap and move website.
+To start the process, the first thing you need to do is apply on the Choice-Based lettings website - you can get more details on the Mutual Exchange page.

 It’s important that you do not move home until we have given you written permission to swap your home.